Drug and Alcohol Policy

 Federal Grant Provisions

 Students employed under the College Work Study Program shall be considered to be employees of the college, if the work is performed for the college.
 In addition, for work performed for federal, state or local public agency, a private nonprofit agency or a private for-profit company, students shall be considered to be employees of the College unless the agreement between the College and the organization specifies that the organization is considered to be the employer.
-Students considered employees of the College should refer to the Drug and Alcohol Policy 2.17 in the College's Personnel Manual.
+Students considered employees of the College should refer to the Drug and Alcohol Policy 2.17.